lll69/crcalc.js/docs/index.md

 ### leadingBinaryZeroes()
 `leadingBinaryZeroes(): int`

+Return an upper bound on the number of leading zero bits.
-Return the number of decimal digits to the right of the decimal point required to represent the argument exactly.
+These are the number of 0 bits to the right of the binary point and to the left of the most significant digit.
-Return Integer.MAX_VALUE if that's not possible.
-Never returns a value less than zero, even if r is a power of ten.
+Return Integer.MAX_VALUE if we cannot bound it.

 ### approxWholeNumberBitsGreaterThan(bound)
 `approxWholeNumberBitsGreaterThan(bound: int): boolean`